-Celebrate Phoenix's 40th Anniversary after the conference from 4.30pm to 6.00pm in the Silver Room, Novotel Perth Langley.
+Celebrate Phoenix's 40th Anniversary after the conference from 4.30pm to 6.00pm in the Silver Room, Novotel Perth Langley Hotel.
 The Sundowner will include presentations from special guests and lived experience representatives.

-Tickets are \$25 and include canapes and a drink on arrival.
-A selection of alcoholic beverages may be purchased from the private bar.
-We invite all conference delegates to mingle with our special guests, celebrate and catch up over a drink, post-conference.
+Tickets are \$25 and include canapes and a choice of a non-alcoholic or alcoholic beverage on arrival.
+A further selection of alcoholic beverages may be purchased from the private bar in the Silver Room.
+We invite conference delegates to mingle with our special guests, celebrate and catch up over a drink, post-conference.